 Monument Re makes contributions to a post-employment defined contribution retirement plan based on a percentage of salary in respect of its Bermudian employees.
 Once the contributions have been paid, Monument Re has no further payment obligations.
 The assets of the benefit plan are held separately from Monument Re in the form of a government approved group policy issued by a Bermudian insurance company.
+The mandatory provision of approved retirement plans for non-Bermudian staff has been deferred to allow for industry consultation but is expected to be in effect in the course of 2020.

-Employees in the Ireland, Belgium and Luxembourg entities benefit from contributions made by the respective Service Companies to a post-employment defined contribution retirement plan based on a percentage of salary.
+Employees of the entities in Ireland, Belgium, Luxembourg, Guernsey, the Netherlands and London benefit from contributions made by the respective Service Companies to a post-employment defined contribution retirement plan based on a percentage of salary.
 The assets of the benefit plan are held separately from the respective Service Companies in the form of a group insurance policy issued by an insurance company in the respective jurisdiction.